 Art Links: Eclectic list of organizations recommended by members.
 Includes all sorts of galleries, stores, workshops, art media, discount, specialty, local, online, etc. Definitely worth a look see.

-The Art Club of McKinney, founded in 1914 in McKinney, Texas, was created to encourage the appreciation of visual art in the community.
-100 years later, the club continues to support this goal with:
+The Art Club of McKinney was founded in 1914 in McKinney, Texas, It was created to encourage the appreciation of visual art in the community.
+Over 100 years later, the club continues to support this goal with:

 - monthly meetings for members and visitors